"The Feast of Booths"

 These were tough laws weren't they?
 Some Jewish sources were still charging Jesus with this crime even into the second century.

-VERSE 13 Yet for fear of the Jews no one spoke openly of him.
+Verse 13: "Yet for fear of the Jews no one spoke openly of him."

-The Jews spoken of here were clearly the Jerusalem authorities whose responsibilities included repressing the Christian view, or any other religion that competed with their own; and the people were afraid of them.
+"The Jews," were clearly Jerusalem authorities whose responsibilities included repressing the Christian view, (or any other religion that competed with their own); and the people were afraid of them.

-Many of the people believed in Jesus and were supportive, but "no one spoke openly of Him" for fear of the authorities.
+"No one spoke openly of Him" for fear of the authorities.

-VERSE 14 About the middle of the feast Jesus went up into the temple and began teaching.
+Verse 14: "About the middle of the feast Jesus went up into the temple and began teaching"